lidofinance/community-staking-module/README.md

 ### Run tests

-Run all tests that possible to run without additional configurations
+Run all tests that are possible to run without additional configurations

 ```bash
 just test-all